felixwittwer/homeassistant_automaic_greenhouse/JOURNAL.md

 <img src="./journal%20files/2025-06-23/lux_sensor_case.png" height="300" />

 I also decided on using a new standardised format for each sensor and action module.
 Each of them has it's own Readme with a seperate BOM this should improve the experience for users who want to build a simialr project but don't need as many sensors.

+### Session 2 (1h)

+I have updated some sensor moduel READMEs now to accomidate the new format.
+Additionally I finished the homeassistant configuration for the window and door contacts.
+Some inforamtions form the window contacts module regarding 3D printing instructions was also copied.

+Up until now I think the README for the window contacts is my favourit with its animated gif ot the CAD model and the BOM with parts at the top.